molily/molily.de/_posts/2017-11-25-robust-javascript.md

 JavaScript is weakly and dynamically typed.
 It borrows ideas from multiple paradigms and fuses them into one language: imperative programming, object-oriented programming and functional programming.

 Some people make this imprecision and inconsistency responsible for many JavaScript pitfalls.
 That’s true to some regard.
-JavaScript wasn’t originally designed for writing large web applications or user interfaces.
+JavaScript was not originally designed for writing large web applications or user interfaces.
 Recent ECMAScript standards introduced more strictness and consistency to improve [programming in the large](https://en.wikipedia.org/wiki/Programming_in_the_large_and_programming_in_the_small).

 When it’s so hard to write robust JavaScript, why not use another programming language?

-The browsers only have a JavaScript engine built in, so we can’t just run, say, PHP in the browser.
+The browsers only have a JavaScript engine built in, so we ca not just run, say, PHP in the browser.
 But other languages can be translated into JavaScript, like an Arabic text can be translated into English.

 Typically, programming languages are compiled into machine code for a specific processor architecture or into bytecode for a virtual machine.
 It’s also possible to compile them into another language, like JavaScript.
 As we’ve learned already, such a compiler-translator is called transpiler.